John D. Styrsky, PhD

 - Animal Biology

 I am a broadly trained ecologist with interests that range from behavioral ecology to life-history ecology to community ecology.
 I have worked extensively with both birds and insects.
 The most recent focus of my work has been on mutualisms.
 Current work in this area asks questions about the ecological consequences of mutualisms between invasive ants and honeydew-producing hemipterans, and the novel exploitation of a mutualism between Pseudomyrmex ants and their host plant Acaciaby orb-weaving spiders.
 I address research questions experimentally in both greenhouse and field settings.
-I also strongly value investigations of basic natural history.
+I also strongly value investigations of basic natural history to test and develop ecological theory.

 Selected examples of my work (asterisks indicate undergraduate contributors):